The best hotels in Thessaloniki

 The views over the modern city and the gulf from the fortress walls are the best free panorama in Thessaloniki.
 Sunset here with a coffee from the small cafe near the fortress entrance is a genuine pleasure.
 Colors Urban Hotel is in Ano Poli and puts you here without the uphill walk from the center.

-Thessaloniki's best neighborhoods
+Thessaloniki's best hotel regions

 Thessaloniki wraps around the Thermaikos Gulf with the old Byzantine walls running up to Ano Poli.
 The waterfront promenade connects the White Tower to the port.
 Ladadika is the former oil warehouse district turned restaurant quarter.
 Aristotelous Square is the elegant center.